lephix/lephix.github.io/_posts/2014-06-28-how-to-use-mathjax-with-jekyll.md

 ---
 layout: post
 title: How to use MathJax with Jekyll
+includeMathJax: true
 ---

 #### 1. Import appropriate MathJax library in your page

 Best way of importing MathJax library is using CDN links.

-For example, if using TeX/LaTeX or MathML should import following code in your page.
+For example, if using TeX/LaTeX or MathML, should import following code in your page.

 ~~~html
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>